 Each application has a unique webhook secret that is used to sign the JSON body of webhook requests.
 It can be viewed and regenerated in the Impala Management Console.
-As the secret value is per-application, you can use it to verify that a webhook request came from Impala and that it relates to your application.
+As the secret value is per application, you can use it to verify that a webhook request came from Impala and relates to your application.

 X-Impala-Signature header and is a SHA256 HMAC that's hex encoded.
-Here is a breakdown on how you can verify the authenticity:
+Here is a breakdown of how you can verify the authenticity: